The Atheist Bible, CC-BY Fabian M. Suchanek

 in Bodhgaya/India

-• A common moral framework, such as the 10 Commandments, the duty to give charity, or the call to non-violence.
+• a common moral framework, such as the 10 Commandments, the duty to give charity, or the call to non-violence;

-• Initiation rites, such as circumcision or baptism.
+• initiation rites, such as circumcision or baptism;

-• Shared experiences, such as fares, excursions, or concerts.
+• shared experiences, such as fares, excursions, or concerts;

-• Mutual assistance, such as help for the poor, the ill, and the desperate.
+• mutual assistance, such as help for the poor, the ill, and the desperate;

-We have previously not stinted with criticism of religious communities, because the prohibition to venture out of the community curtails the freedom of the individual, is incompatible with the Humanist ideal of an egalitarian and open society, and bears the risk of amplifying conflicts between adherents of different religions.
-However, notwithstanding these critique-worthy effects, the religious community does constitute an important pillar in the believer’s well-being.
+We have previously not stinted with criticism of these religious communities, because their closedness curtails the freedom of the individual, is incompatible with the Humanist ideal of an egalitarian and open society, and bears the risk of amplifying conflicts between adherents of different religions.

-Indeed, an embedding in a community constitutes an important factor for a happy life in general, and even the single most important factor: A Harvard study has followed hundreds of people and their descendants over 80 years, to measure their happiness and well-being.
-It is the longest such study that has ever been conducted.
-It turns out that these 80 years and thousands of interviews all point to a single main message: the embedding in a social structure of family and friends is the single most determining factor for one’s happiness and well-being11.
-The social relationships are not just important for one’s mental well-being, but even for one’s physical well-being: they are one of the factors that provably lead to a longer and healthier life6.
+That said, the religious community does constitute an important pillar in the believer’s well-being.
+Indeed, an embedding in a community constitutes the single most important factor for a happy life in general.
+A Harvard study followed hundreds of people and their descendants over 80 years to measure their happiness and well-being.
+(It is the longest such study ever conducted.)
+T he researchers found that the single most determining factor for one’s happiness and well-being is one’s embeddedness in a supportive social structure, such as family and friendships20.
+It turns out that social relationships are not just important for one’s mental well-being, but are also one of the factors that provably lead to a longer and healthier life7.

 I sometimes suspect that people just don’t really care if some of their most cherished beliefs are rationally groundless. [...]
 What many people gain from religious belief, and what they legitimately care about, is the ritual, the community, the shared ethical values, the coffee and donuts.